Bee-Mar/mmpm/README.md

 ## Prior State of Affairs

 Prior to this project, the installation process of MagicMirror modules was rather tedious.
-First, you needed to navigate to the [MagicMirror 3rd Party Modules](https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules) page, scroll through a large list of modules available.
-Then, once you found the modules you wanted to install, you needed to clone each of the repos manually, then handle the updates all your own.
+First, you needed to navigate to the [MagicMirror 3rd Party Modules](https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules) page and scroll through a large list of available modules.
+Once you found the module(s) you wanted to install, you needed to clone each of the repos manually, then handle the updates all your own.

 ## Future State of Affairs